XpressAI/vecto-python-sdk/README.md

 ## Building the Wheel and Installation
 Run `python setup.py bdist_wheel --universal` to create a .whl file in the dist folder.

-You can install that wheel file with `pip install vecto-*.whl` into your current environment (if the file is in the current working directory).
+You can install that wheel file with `pip install dist/vecto-*.whl` into your current environment (if the file is in the current working directory).